MartSpeed/codingwithanthony-mysql/basic_query.md

 ```

 - [x] find out all of the different genders
-- DISTINCT keyword used, what are the particular values that are stored in a specific column
+- DISTINCT keyword used; what are the particular values that are stored in a specific column

 ```
 SELECT DISTINCT sex